Penetration Grade Bitumen:

 This grading helps to assign its suitability in different climatic state and construction types.
-For bituminous paving and penetration macadam, IRC offers bitumen grades 30/40, 60/70, 80/100.
+Furthermore for paving and penetration macadam, IRC offers bitumen grades 30/40, 60/70, 80/100.

-In warmer regions, lower penetration grades are preferred to avoid softening whereas higher penetration grades like 180/200 used in colder regions to prevent the occurrence of excessive fragility.
-High penetration grade is used in spray uses works.
+In warmer regions, lower penetration grades are preferred to avoid softening.
+In addition higher penetration grades like 180/200 used in colder regions to prevent occurrence of excessive fragility.
+High penetration grade apply in spray usages.